Strategic Financial Statement Analysis

 • Learning outcome

-• Acquire substantial knowledge of profitability, growth, and liquidity analyses using financial statements, accounting information, and key performance indicators
+• Have substantial knowledge of profitability, growth, and liquidity analyses using financial statements, financial information, and key performance indicators.

-• Understand and independently evaluate managers’ accounting flexibility and financial reporting quality, including their effect on key figures and financial analysis
+• Understand and independently evaluate managerial discretion in reporting financial information, including its effect on key figures and financial analysis.

-• Learn how to improve the quality of accounting information for analysis purposes
+• Understand how to improve the quality of financial information for analysis purposes.

-• Be able to apply concepts and principles to conduct relevant analyses of profitability, growth, and liquidity using financial statements and accounting information
+• Be able to apply concepts and principles to conduct relevant analyses of profitability, growth, and liquidity using financial statements.

-• Learn how to perform these analyses from the perspectives of different users: an investor, a creditor/bank, and those who internally appraise management performance
+• Be able to perform these analyses from the perspectives of different users: an investor, a creditor/bank, and those who internally appraise management performance.

-• Be able to identify critical areas for flexibility, assess the quality of corporate accounts, and make the necessary adjustments so that accounting information is better suited for analysis
+• Be able to identify critical areas for flexibility, assess the quality of corporate accounts, and make the necessary adjustments so that financial information is better suited for analysis.

-• Learn how to communicate key results and areas for improvement both in writing and orally
+• Be able to communicate key results and areas for improvement both in writing and orally.

 • Teaching